 In 2021, thanks to the budget problems caused by the COVID-19 pandemic, the mattress recycling program ended.
 While the volume and opportunity still exist, the cost in dollars is high, and the pandemic forced many hard choices, including ending this program.
 It is still important to recycle them, and we will try to find a way forward to get back to recycling these items once again.

 The next big thing for recycling in Madison will be food scraps.
 Food scraps and food-stained compostable paper make up about 25% of what we put into the landfill.
 And it can be recycled by turning it into compost.
 With the right technology, our unwanted food can be used to generate electricity or produce natural gas - and the solid byproduct would still be suitable for composting.

-A pilot program for food scraps started in 2011 and unfortunately ended in 2018, but the Streets Division remains committed to recycling this material not only to achieve goals laid out in Madison's comprehensive plan, but to continue the Streets Division's long history of diverting usable material from the landfill.
+A pilot program for food scraps started in 2011.
+While it ended for a time in 2018, it restarted as a drop-off only program in 2020.
+The program is still small, and the Streets Division remains committed to recycling this material not only to achieve goals laid out in Madison's comprehensive plan, but to continue the Streets Division's long history of diverting usable material from the landfill.